EspressoLogicCafe/Examples/MigrationService/README.md

 ```

 ## 1 -Script Export MasterExport-1[.ext]
 Look for a file named MasterExport-1[.extension] where extension is .sh or .cmd.
-The '[platform]/lacadmin' command is a compiled
-version of the NodeJS command line tool [liveapicreator-devops] (https://github.com/EspressoLogicCafe/liveapicreator-devops).
+The '[platform]/lacadmin' command is a compiled version of the NodeJS command line tool [liveapicreator-devops (https://github.com/EspressoLogicCafe/liveapicreator-devops).

-The export shell script will create a series of JSON files which will be used by the MasterImport-1 shell script.
+The export shell script creates a series of JSON files which the MasterImport-1 shell script uses.
-When you run the script, all your files will be placed in the 'workspace' directory.
+Running the script places all your files in the workspace directory.

 ```
 # ===============================================================